East Grand Lake Project

 Iberville Parish Resolution against EGL Project

-Press Release 5.15.24
+Press Release 5.15.24 about our lawsuit against the project

 The biggest threat to the Atchafalaya Basin is sedimentation.
 The biggest contributor to this threat, is by far government funded river diversion projects designed to fill those wetlands with sand and silt to benefit a hand full of corporate landowners/waterbottom claimants under the disguise of “water quality projects”.
-The Buffalo Cove and Beau Bayou Projects have already devastated huge amount of wetlands, lakes and bayous.
+The Bayou Eugene, Buffalo Cove and Beau Bayou Projects have already devastated huge amount of wetlands, lakes and bayous.
 The EGL project will be another project that will destroy huge amounts of wetlands.

 From Dr. Ivor Van Heerden report: So, this EGL project, in just a four-month flood based on 2011 data (Welch et al, 2014) covers 1188 acres with at least 4 inches of sediment, and this is a very conservative estimate.
 If you review Table 3 (Stations 10 and 11) you will see that the suspended sediment loads measured during the 2011 flood were well below the median of the historical data.”
 See van Heerden Expert Report at 12